 Why do teachers incorporate Gardner's Eight Intelligences into lesson plans?
 Why should parents care about this learning theory?

 When teachers make lesson plans, one aspect they consider is how to incorporate ways that students learn.
 They do this with the Eight Intelligences, a very common educational theory.
-Knowing about this theory can help parents:
+Knowing about this theory can help parents:1. understand why teachers have their students do a variety of activities, and

 2. notice ways to help their children learn.